Graham Williams

 Professional Hunters

-AUSTRALIAN BUFFALO HUNTERS TEAM Welcome to our crazy life, remote adventures, often living in outback Arnhem Land with a green canvas tent or a canvas swag bedroll as home for the dry season.
-Our team offer a great service in remote outback Australia, for both the international hunter, and the landowners.
+AUSTRALIAN BUFFALO HUNTERS TEAM Welcome to our crazy life, remote adventures, often living in outback Arnhem Land with a green canvas tent or swag/bedroll as home for the dry season.
+Our team offer a great service in remote outback Australia, for both the international hunter and the landowners.
 I will guide the whole dry season.
 The other guides are also licensed by the NT Police, and work casual as required by the hunt schedule.
-We all have a passion for fine arms, big bore rifles, and thrive on tough, hot and demanding Buffalo hunting in remote wilderness.
+We all have a passion for fine arms, big bore rifles, and thrive on tough Buffalo hunting in remote wilderness.
 We do it right.
-Real hunting, Real adventure.
-Long term, honest, ethical and professional.
+Real hunting, long term, honest, ethical and professional.

 .